DEFRA/btms-backend/README.md

     .ValidateAndBuild();
 ```
 Note:
 * Both the Notification Builder and Clearance Request Builder both take a sample file which it uses as a basis to create the test data.
-The sample file is located in [`Scenarios/Samples`](TestDataGenerator/Scenarios/Samples).
+The sample file is located in the btms-test-date repository in the [`Samples` folder](https://github.com/DEFRA/btms-test-data).

 After creating your scenario your will need to add it to `ConfigureTestGenerationServices` in [`BuilderExtensions.cs`](TestDataGenerator/Helpers/BuilderExtensions.cs).